-by Rachel Eisen, Director of Annual Giving
+by Rachel Eisen, Director of Development

 It’s always an exciting day when a new exhibit goes up in the Gallery @ Mayyim Hayyim.
 Since Mayyim Hayyim opened, our commitment to hiddur mitzvah, beautifying ritual life, has extended beyond the spa-like architecture and design of our mikveh pools and building.